• Skip to primary navigation

 Can I make Pad Kra Pao in advance?

-Pad kra pao can be made up to 4 days in advance and stored in an airtight container in the fridge once cooled.
-To reheat, microwave or reheat on the stovetop until hot throughout.
+Pad kra pao can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

-How can I make Pad Kra Pao vegetarian?
+How do I make Pad Kra Pao vegetarian?

 To make pad kra pao vegetarian, substitute the meat with extra-firm tofu.
-Substitute the oyster sauce and fish sauce with vegan alternatives, which are available online.
-Replace the stock with cold water.
+Substitute the oyster sauce and fish sauce with vegetarian stir-fry sauce and vegan fish sauce.
+Replace the chicken stock with cold water.

 📖 Recipe